nodejs/node/doc/api/cli.md

 - `llhttp` for https://llhttp.org/
 - `legacy` for https://github.com/nodejs/http-parser

-The default is `legacy`, unless otherwise specified when building Node.js.
+The default is `llhttp`, unless otherwise specified when building Node.js.

 This flag exists to aid in experimentation with the internal implementation of the Node.js http parser.